Navigation

 Agraphia

-• A rare syndrome in which oral language, reading and praxis are normal.
+This is a rare syndrome in which writing ability is lost in isolation, while oral language, reading, and motor praxis remain normal.

-Writing disturbance due to abnormal mechanics of writing is the most sensitive language abnormality in delirium, possibly because of its dependence on multiple functions.
+Furthermore, a disturbance in the mechanics of writing is often the most sensitive language abnormality in delirium, likely because writing is a complex task that depends on the integration of multiple cognitive and motor functions.

 References